digitalcytometry/cytospace/README.md

 For full usage details with additional options, see the __Extended usage details__ section below.

 ### Choosing a solver
 CytoSPACE provides three solver options.
-In short, we recommend using the default option `lapjv` if your system supports AVX2 (you were able to successfully install it with `pip install lapjv`) and `lap_CSPR` otherwise.
+In short, we recommend using the default option `lapjv` if your system supports AVX2 (i.e., if you were able to successfully install it with `pip install lapjv`) and `lap_CSPR` otherwise.
 No options are required to use the default solver `lapjv`.
 To use `lap_CSPR` instead, pass the argument `-sm lap_CSPR` to your `cytospace` call.
 For full solver details, see the __Solver options__ section below.

 ### Other ways CytoSPACE can be run: